furqaansiddiqui786/Movies-Website-in-Asp.netCore/README.md

  ---------- | ----------
- Admin can add managers to manage the website | Users can login to watch movies Admin can add movies to the site and can also edit or remove movies | users can search movies based on their categories Admin have the capacity to remove other managers or employee users
+ Admin can add managers to manage the website | Users can login to watch movies Admin can add movies to the site and can also edit or remove movies | users can search movies based on their categories Admin have the ability to remove other managers or employee users